 Touch the Subscription Info soft-key to access the Subscription Information screen.

 Write down the SIRIUS ID numbers for your receiver.
 To reactivate your service, either call the number listed on the screen or visit the provider online.

-SIRIUS can be programmed to designate a group of NOTE: SIRIUS Travel Link is a separate subscription.
+NOTE: SIRIUS Travel Link is a separate subscription.